cbarkinozer/Java/TDD/README.md

 There should be 2 different classes main and test.
 The main class should have your developement code and test file should have their tests.
 Let's say we want to create PhoneNumberValidator class.
 It is a util so we create "utils" file inside both main and test files.
 Now inside test/utils we create PhoneNumberValidatorTest and write following template.
+Note: For unit testing Junit, for mocking Mockitoo is used.

 ```java
 import org.junit.jupiter.api.BeforeEach;